On the basis of

 - Be able to account for how bipolar, JFET and MOSFET transistors can be used in various amplifier circuits.

 - Be able to explain the behavior of various oscillators.

 - Be able to account for the principle behavior for voltage regulation with linear and switched power supplies.

-- Know how different types of noise occur in electronic systems.
+- Know about different types of noise in electronic systems.

 - Be able to explain the fundamental behavior of phase-locked loops (PLL).